 You’ll also want a minimum of 14 file folders, but a few extras could also come in handy depending on your preferences.

-Step 2: Label Memory Box
+Label the Memory Box

 When you’ve gathered your materials, you’ll want to label each folder.
 You can make your own choices here, but you’ll want one for each grade of school, then probably a few for the years before school.
-Whether your child attends preschool, the early folders will be great for crafts and coloring pages that you just can’t part with—like his first love note to his mommy.
+Whether your child attends preschool, the early folders will be great for crafts and coloring pages that you just can’t part with, like his first love note to his mommy.
 Make specific folders for special items such as school pictures, achievements, or report cards so they’re all together.

 Write on the tabs with a fine sharpie or use a label maker for a consistent look.
 Regardless of how you label your folders, label them all now.
 It will only take a few minutes and your future self will thank you.
 You’ll also want to label the outside of the box, especially if you have more than one child.

 It’s important to consider what’s worth keeping and what you can recycle.
-See my criteria here.
 Hanging on to too much is never a good idea.
 Create rules for yourself and stick to them.

 How do you organize school papers your child brings home?
 Drop a comment below and let me know!